Written By: Sarah Williams, PhD in Clinical Psychology

 Ideally, this increasing trend of available recovery programs that offer appropriate and effective rehabilitation services will continue to progress, as the need for specialized addiction treatment continues to grow.

-Rehabs.com will place you in contact with a trained advisor from one of our sponsoring treatment providers.
+Rehabs.com will place you in contact with a trained advisor from American Addiction Centers.

 Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by American Addiction Centers (AAC).